-In this faltering economy, parents are sometimes forced to move to a new town or even a new state.
+In this sometimes faltering economy, parents are sometimes forced to move to a new town or even a new state.
 Oftentimes this means moving away from the other parent.
 Michigan law forbids a custodial parent from moving more than 100 miles or to another state (even if less than 100 miles) without prior court approval.
 The court will always consider whether the move is in the best interests of your children.
 This is called a change of domicile action.

 - Whether the prospective move has the capacity to improve the quality of life for both the custodial parent and the child;